Kamloops - 600 Kingston Avenue

 • Will there be supervision for the homeless after their move in?
 Will they be given "Life"s Lessons" and how to learn responsibilities in all aspects besides shelter and food ?

-Ms Clark asked over 2 years ago
+Ms Clark asked about 3 years ago

 Thank you for your inquiry, Ms Clark.
 The site will be managed 24/7 by CMHA, an experienced and professional non-profit operator.
 This site will be providing people with necessary health and support services including: